What's the meaning of the phrase 'Brownie points'?

 - The Eastman Kodak company's Brownie Camera Club.
 This children's club began in 1900 with the intention of teaching youngsters how to take photographs using the Brownie box camera.
 Children could submit photographs into competitions and win cash prizes.
 There isn't any record of a points system associated with the club and this supposed derivation lacks any firm evidence to support it.

 - Wartime US food rationing.
 Ration points in various colours were required to buy food.
 Meat was designated by red or brown points; for example, this advertisement in The Daily Times-News, September, 1943:

 "Grade A Lambs Legs - 6 red or brown points per lb.
 37cents"

 - American military slang.
-This origin is supposed to allude to the practice of 'brown nosing', otherwise known as ' arse-licking'.
+This origin is supposed to allude to the practice of 'brown nosing', otherwise known as ' a***-licking'.

-While some people are unwilling to look beyond the first explanation the derivation that seems favoured with the best circumstantial evidence is the Girl Guides story.
-This is the only one that meets to actual meaning of the expression, which has a definite undertone of being 'good-goody' and somewhat infantile.
-The term 'Brownie' was used as US student slang from 1944 and is recorded as such in an 1944 edition of American Speech, which defines the word as:
+While some people are unwilling to look beyond the first explanation, the derivation that seems favoured with the best circumstantial evidence is the Girl Guides story.
+This is the only one that relates to the actual meaning of the expression, which has a definite undertone of being 'good-goody' and somewhat infantile.
+The term 'Brownie' was used as US student slang from 1944 and is recorded as such in a 1944 edition of American Speech, which defines the word as: